Roads close in the Smokies as winter storm sets in

 Download the WATE news and weather apps to have alerts sent to your phone.

-A public webcam at Newfound Gap shows snow on the ground, and meteorological data collected at the site shows the temperature to be 25 degrees at 2 p.m.
+A public webcam at Newfound Gap shows snow on the ground, and meteorological data collected at the site shows the temperature to be 25 degrees at 2 p.m. on Friday afternoon.
+By 5:30 p.m., the temperature had dropped to 17 degrees.
 Similar conditions are reported at Purchase Knob, in the North Carolina side of the Great Smoky Mountains National Park.

 Up on Mount Le Conte, the lodge keeper reported 8 inches of snow and a temperature of 17 degrees just before noon Friday.